susam/gitpr/README.md

     cd REPO

-If the repository was already cloned to the local system earlier, then ensure that local main development branch is up to date with that in the upstream repository.
+If the repository was already cloned to the local system earlier, then ensure that local main development branch is up-to-date with that in the upstream repository.

+    git checkout master
     git pull

 Create a temporary branch (`pr` for example) to pull the contribution